Why Do I Compare Myself to Others

 Instead, it shows up as a feeling:

-• like you’re behind
+• like you're falling behind

 They are interpretations shaped by what you focus on.